The Phimai Historical Park is one of the most beautiful Khmer temple in Thailand.

 The carvings also feature many Hindu deities and, as explained in the visitor centre, design elements at Prasat Phimai actually influenced Angkor Wat.

 You may get lost in the Phimai Historical Park, even if it does not look like, it is quite big.
 It’s highly suggested to pick up a map when you buy the entrance ticket.

 Do not be surprise if the entrance fee is different for foreigners and locals.
 I find it quite fair, considering the living cost in Thailand compared with the rest of the industrial world.

-The entrance fee to the Phimai Historical Park is 100 baht for foreigners and 30 baht (or 40, I am not sure) for the locals
+The entrance fee to the Phimai Historical Park is around 100 baht for foreigners and 30 baht (or 40, I cannot remember) for the locals

-Phimai is as beautiful as Angkor, although much less busy and you will have your own time to explore the area without having lots of other tourists in your image
+Phimai is as beautiful as Angkor, although much less busy and you will have your own time to explore the area without having lots of other tourists in your photos.